AmrHossam902/mysql-benchmark-billion-rows/readme.md

             ![index size single table](./tests/test%204/images/index-size-single-table.png)

-        - the 209K rows returned in case of a partitioned table were read from a **single partition** (because we used a unique city, so all users will exist in a single partition) by searching the cityId index whose size is  4582 pages.
+        - the 209K rows returned in case of a partitioned table were read from a **single partition** (because we used a unique city, so all related users will exist in a single partition) by searching the cityId index whose size is  4582 pages.

             ![index size partitioned table](./tests/test%204/images/index-size-partitioned-table.png)